Sober Living for Veterans and Active-Duty Military In California

 At Miramar Health, we believe financial concerns should not be a barrier to recovery.
 We’re committed to making our comprehensive treatment services accessible to all active-duty personnel, veterans, and their spouses.

-We accept VA-eligible insurance plans, including TriCare and TriWest, which are popular choices among veterans.
-We also accept most major commercial policies.
+We accept the VA-eligible insurance plan, TriWest.
 Our dedicated admission specialists are here to assist you in understanding the details of your coverage and will help you navigate the complex process of insurance claims.

 Sober Living FAQs